 % of students achieving grades 9-7

 The college's pedagogical approach combines traditional academic rigour with modern technology.
-Class sizes are small, typically ranging from 6 to 15 students per group, far smaller than conventional sixth forms.
+Class sizes are small, with a maximum of 10 students and an average of 8 per group, far smaller than conventional sixth forms.
 This allows tutors to know each student's learning gaps intimately.

-The curriculum is broad at A-level, spanning sciences, mathematics, languages (including Russian, Chinese, and Classical Greek), humanities, and creative subjects.
+The curriculum is broad at A-level, with 24 subjects offered including sciences, mathematics, humanities, creative subjects, and modern languages.
+Additional subjects, including less common foreign languages, are available on request through private tuition.
 Subjects are taught in depth following the examination specifications precisely.
 The college conducts regular audits of examination board specifications to ensure tutors are following current requirements and covering all aspects of syllabi.
 Homework is set regularly; students complete timed practice tests to improve examination technique.

 The college has invested in two distinctive innovations.
-The first is specialist support: the Medical and Life Sciences Programme offers students intensive coaching for UKAT and BMAT entrance tests alongside subject teaching, specifically designed for medical school applicants.
+The first is specialist support: the Medical and Life Sciences Programme offers students intensive coaching for UCAT entrance tests alongside subject teaching, specifically designed for medical school applicants.
 Law students receive LNAT preparation.
 The Oxbridge Preparation programme offers additional seminars for Cambridge and Oxford candidates.

 The second is the Sabrewing Programme, launched in 2024.
 This AI-powered adaptive learning system combines personalised online learning in the mornings with practical labs, life-skills coaching, and mentoring in the afternoons.
 Each student receives a personalised learning pathway based on pre-existing knowledge gaps, supported by an AI tutor called Violet and by dedicated learning coaches.
 This self-paced approach suits students who have found traditional classroom pace either too fast or too slow.
 The system is particularly targeted at students with social, emotional, mental health needs or specific learning differences.

-Complementing classroom teaching, the University Foundation Programme, established in 1989, serves as a bridge for international students and those whose qualifications do not align with UK university entry requirements.
+Complementing classroom teaching, the University Foundation Programme, one of the UK's longest-running, serves as a bridge for international students and those whose qualifications do not align with UK university entry requirements.
 The one-year intensive course prepares students across multiple disciplines (Business, Engineering, Law, Medicine, Science, Pharmacy, Architecture, Art and Design) and boasts a 100% success rate in securing university places for successful programme completers.

 Teaching staff are held to exacting standards.
 The co-principals require all tutors to hold at least a first degree in their subject.
 Many hold doctorates.
 Professional development is continuous.

-The college deliberately offers extracurricular activities aligned with its academic mission, though the intensity of the timetable — many students juggling A-levels, retakes, or intensive programmes — limits what is available.
+The college deliberately offers extracurricular activities aligned with its academic mission, though the intensity of the timetable, with many students juggling A-levels, retakes, or intensive programmes, limits what is available.

 The Music Department has expanded significantly.
 Music is offered at GCSE and A-level, alongside Music Technology.
 The college employs visiting specialists for strings, brass, percussion, guitar, and voice.
 This allows students continuing instrumental learning to do so without interruption despite changing schools.
 The Music Club, established in 2018, brings together students with shared interest.
 Recording suites with professional equipment allow Music and Music Technology students to produce work to industry standards.